v-gilbert/quantumbenchmarkzoo/content/business-info/roadmaps.md

 ### Microsoft roadmap (2023)

-- Milestone 1: Create and control a majorana qubit (validated in 2023)
+- Milestone 1: Create and control a Majorana qubit (validated in 2023)
-- Milestone 2: Digital control of a majorana qubit (validated in 2025 but still in controversy)
+- Milestone 2: Digital control of a Majorana qubit (validated in 2025 but still in controversy)
 - Milestone 3: Manipulation of more than a single qubit (demonstration of entanglement)
 - Milestone 4: Multi-qubit quantum chip
 - Milestone 5: Create logical qubits from physical qubits (demonstrating high-quality threshold)